Aboriginal and Torres Strait Islander support

 Your right to safe, cultural support

-knowmore is a free and confidential legal service.
+Knowmore is a free and confidential legal service.
 We give legal advice and support to people who have survived child sexual abuse.
 We acknowledge that many Aboriginal and Torres Strait Islander people have also experienced intergenerational trauma from government child removal policies.
-At knowmore, we will work with you in a culturally safe and trauma-informed way.
+At Knowmore, we will work with you in a culturally safe and trauma-informed way.

-We are separate to government and will keep your information private. knowmore is a safe place for you to tell us what happened.
+We are separate to government and will keep your information private.
+Knowmore is a safe place for you to tell us what happened.

 Aboriginal and Torres Strait Islander engagement team